Hawaii ERS Approves New Long-Term Policy Target Allocations

 According to a February 23rd news release, the Illinois Municipal Retirement Fund (IMRF) approved...

-The Employees’ Retirement System of the City of Milwaukee has approved a new target asset...
+The School Employees’ Retirement System of Ohio has approved three new investments totaling $175...